 If the Rangers are ahead 5-0 and dominating the game: …That’s not going to happen.
 Don’t worry.

 What you shouldn’t say is…

-On other players…”That Sidney Crosby really plays the game the right way.
+On other players…”The Canadiens: That’s a team that plays the game the right way.
 So much class and honor.
-He NEVER complains or dives.
-A real warrior.”
+They NEVER complain or dive.”

 If the Rangers take an early lead…”This is going to be easy.”

 On the referees…”I just think it’s rude to chant “Assss-hole!” after a bad call.”